From Sight-Casting to Dock Lights, Something for Everybody

 Fly casters need a 7- to 9-weight outfit with a good drag and a floating line.

 Bait is readily available.
-A variety of live and frozen baits can be purchased from several land-based bait and tackle outfits, as well as from a boat located near the River Breeze boat ramp.
+A variety of live and frozen baits can be purchased from several land-based bait and tackle outfits, as well as on the water near River Breeze Park from the Livewire Bait Supply boat.
 During the warmer months, finger mullet are plentiful and easily caught with a cast net.
 And pinfish can be caught year-round with hook and line, traps, and cast nets.

 Sun exposure is obviously an issue.
 You'll need plenty of lotion and protective gear.
 High-quality polarized glasses like Costas are an absolute must, both for protection and for seeing fish.